mmseng/AislingMatHelper/README.md

 Buys one full quota of the configured material.
 Default is `F1`.

 ### BuyAllQuotas
 Buys as many quotas as you can hold.
 Depends on the value of `CargoCapacity` and the size of your quota based on your `Rating`.
 Default is `F2`.
+e.g. If your `CargoCapacity` is 700, and your `Rating` is 5, then this will buy 700/50 = 14 full quotas.

 ### Deliver
 Delivers as many tons as you can hold.